cjshelton/blog/_posts/2019-01-31-creating-the-blog.md

 Jekyll is blog-aware, meaning it has built-in features to make building blog websites simpler.
 One of the key features is being able to write blog posts in Markdown and have them automatically converted to HTML as part of the build process.
 To achieve this, Jekyll uses a Markdown parser plug-in which by default, offers good results, but can easily be configured to tailor the HTML output further.

 Being able to write blog posts in this way has some significant benefits:
 1. Simplicity - You can forget about `<div>`{:.code-inline} and `<p>`{:.code-inline} tags.
 Markdown has very simple syntax, meaning you can focus more on the actual content of the blog posts.
-There's also no need for a database to fetch your post content from, everything is driven from static files.
+There's also no need for a database to fetch your post content from -- everything is driven from static files.
-1. Portability - Markdown has been widely adopted as a markup language and is a good way of adding content to wiki pages.
+1. Portability - Markdown has been widely adopted as a markup language, and is a good way of adding content to wiki pages.
 It's very readable in its raw format which makes distribution a lot easier, even to those who have never heard of it.
 1. Source control everything - Markdown files can easily be source controlled.
 This means everything that is required to generate this website is tracked in my repo.

 ## Maintaining the Blog

-As with all websites that are built from scratch, there was an initial ramp-up of effort to get the blog in a place I was happy with - setting up the repo, configuring Jekyll, structuring and styling the site, and getting a simple and repeatable deployment process in place.
+As with all websites that are built from scratch, there was an initial ramp-up of effort to get the blog in a place I was happy with -- setting up the repo, configuring Jekyll and my local development environment, structuring and styling the site, and getting a simple and repeatable deployment process in place.
 But now all that is done, assuming I don't want to make any radical changes to the look and feel of the blog, keeping it up-to-date with fresh posts is easy.

 Writing a new blog entry is now just as simple as writing the Markdown and comitting the new file to the repo, with a bit of SASS in there if I'm wanting something styled a particuar way.
 This is in stark contrast to the way I currently maintain some other static websites which require changes across multiple files, a lot of which is copying and pasting.

-The source code for this blog is available in publicly so feel free to have a look around and reach out if you have any questions.
+The source code for this blog is available publicly so feel free to have a look around and reach out if you have any questions.

 [dry-principle-url]: https://en.wikipedia.org/wiki/Don%27t_repeat_yourself
 [jekyll-url]: https://jekyllrb.com